kumbulanit/t-sql/tech company/untitled/Module 8 - Using Built-In Functions/Lesson4_Using_Functions_to_Work_with_NULL.md

     NULLIF(e.BaseSalary, 0) AS CleanSalary,

     -- Clean commission rates
-    NULLIF(e.Commission, -1) AS CleanCommission,  -- -1 might be "not applicable"
+    NULLIF(e.CommissionRate, -1) AS CleanCommission,  -- -1 might be "not applicable"

     -- Clean dates that might be placeholders NULLIF(e.HireDate, '1900-01-01') AS CleanHireDate,